jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-01-29-prototype-recommender-with-python/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Traditional recommendation systems struggle with cold-start users and short-term context.
-Contextual Multi-Armed Bandits (CMAB) continuously learns online, balancing exploitation and exploration based on real-time context.
-In Part 1, we build a Python prototype to simulate user behavior and validate the algorithm, laying the groundwork for scalable, real-time recommendations.
+description: Traditional recommendation systems often struggle with cold-start users and with incorporating immediate contextual signals.
+In contrast, Contextual Multi-Armed Bandits, or CMAB, learn continuously in an online setting by balancing exploration and exploitation using real-time context.
+In Part 1, we develop a Python prototype that simulates user behavior and validates the algorithm, establishing a foundation for scalable, real-time recommendation systems.
 ---

 ## Overview

-Traditional recommendation systems, like [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering), are widely used but have limitations.
-They struggle with the **cold-start problem** (new users have no history) and rely heavily on long-term signals.
-They also often ignore **short-term context** such as time of day, device, location, or session intent, and can miss nuances, for example, a user wanting **coffee in the morning but pizza at night**.
+Traditional recommendation approaches such as [Collaborative Filtering](https://en.wikipedia.org/wiki/Collaborative_filtering) remain widely adopted, yet they come with notable constraints.
+They are particularly vulnerable to the **cold-start problem**, where new users lack sufficient interaction history, and they depend heavily on long-term behavioral data.
+As a result, they frequently overlook **real-time contextual signals**, including time of day, device type, location, or session intent.
+This can prevent them from capturing situational preferences, such as someone preferring **coffee in the morning but pizza in the evening**.

 [**Contextual Multi-Armed Bandits (CMAB)**](https://en.wikipedia.org/wiki/Multi-armed_bandit#Contextual_bandit) address these gaps through **online learning**.